Running When Offline

 This document uses Powershell syntax for environment variables.
 If you're using the Command shell

-instead, where you see an environment variable reference of $env:FOO
+instead, where you see an environment variable reference of $env:FOO, please substitute it with %FOO%.

 Network-Sensitive areas